-Tear trough indicates a depression located between the upper cheek and the side of the nose.
+Tear trough (pronounced troff)indicates a depression located between the upper cheek and the side of the nose.
 The indentation may extend in a curve beneath the lower eyelid as an "extended tear trough" or "infraorbital hollow."

 While a tear trough is technically a cheek depression and not an eyelid problem, many patients seem concerned by this anatomic void.